Hiking The Buttermilk Falls State Park Gorge Trail

 Rim trail climbing quite steeply and through lovely forested land

-The wooded section of the Buttermilk Falls Rim Trail ascent
+The flat wooded section along the Rim Trail

-The trail starts steeper and gradually flattens out as you get higher.
-There are a few areas you can see down into the gorge but you can’t really take any good photographs from the Rim trail.
+Once you reach the top, the trail will even out and it’s a very nice walk through the shaded woods.
+If you worked up a sweat on the hill, it’s a welcomed break.
+There are a few areas you can see down into the gorge but you can’t really take any good photographs from this vantage point.

 Poor angles, dim light and overgrown vegetation prevent clean views.
-There is also a bridge you can cross in Gorge Trail to cut the hike short, but you will miss the best section of Gorge Trail.
+There is also a bridge you can cross on the Gorge Trail to cut the hike short, but you’ll miss the best section so we wouldn’t recommend it.

 Entrance to the upper section of Buttermilk Falls State Park

-A section of the Rim Trail near upper Gorge will pass by the main road
+A section of the trail near the upper gorge will pass by the main road

-The upper parking lot driveway can also be seen in this photo so if you want to descent into the Gorge, use this parking lot when visiting Buttermilk.
+The upper parking lot driveway can also be seen in this photo so if you want to descend into the gorge, use this parking lot.
+Be careful as you make your way down the stone staircase because the steps can be a bit slippery, especially in the rain.

 Bridge marking the turnaround point to access gorge trail from rim trail at buttermilk falls state park Ithaca ny